Cover expenses when you lose your income

 Premiums will be based on your monthly income as well as your specific risk profile which is determined based on your age, level of education, occupation, gender, and health.

 Will I need to have a medical exam?

 No, you will not be required to submit to a medical examination in order to qualify for a plan.

-When can I claim from my policy?
+When can I claim from my Income protection plan?